DieterWalker/PyGame_Shooter/README.md

 ## Features
 The game features 2 playing modes:
 - Online Mode: Two players will play on separate devices.
-- Offline Mode: Two players play on the same device Additional features will be available in the future!
+- Offline Mode: Two players play on the same device.

+Additional features will be available in the future!
 ## Author
 - [Dieter Walker](https://github.com/DieterWalker)